PaulsonLab/PALM-Mean/README.md

 ## Running Experiments

 Experiments can be run using the `main.py` script.
 You must specify the path for GP trainin data and hyperparameter settings.
+Gurobi license is required to solve the lower bounding problem (MIQCP).

 **Basic Command**
 ```